jessfraz/blog/content/post/defining-a-distinguished-enginner.md

 A technical leader should also make time for growing and mentoring others.
 They should be approachable and communicate with their peers and colleagues in a way that makes them approachable.
+They should welcome newcomers to the team and treat them as peers from day one.

 ### Give constructive technical criticism